 Homeward (youth room)

-When our priorities are homeward, strong families will emerge.
+(This class is currently on a holiday break) When our priorities are homeward, strong families will emerge.
 Strong families yield strong communities & strong churches.
 Our purpose is to equip families with kids in the home to be a reflection of God’s family and a good example for the world to see.
 We strive to have engaging environments to encourage spiritual growth, healthy marriages, and connected relationships.